2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/19/2026

+10 PM - Kiro is being dumb again.

+This was from earlier today:

  Kiro is having trouble responding right now:
    0: Failed to receive the next message: request_id: dafae184-1261-42be-abe4-21952c330d9e, error: InternalServerError: Encountered an unexpected error when processing the request, please try again.